panpuchkov/pyoocalc/README.rst

 I have to generate different documents for number of projects such as accounting system, estate management, document circulation and others.
-The easiest way was to use office.
-It allows to create different templates in standard.
+The easiest way is to use standard office software..
 End users can create their own template without great efforts.

 It's easy to create template but how to know where I have to insert data into template.
 I can use ``Cell`` indexes (column, row) or name (example: ``E5``).